SNC6SI/blfpy/README.md

 ```

 ## TODO
+- to support canfd/canfd error frame for reading/parsing blf
 - to support multiple channel for reading/parsing blf
 - to support multiple channel for converting mdf to blf